 But have you ever thought about those boring airport runways that airplanes land and launch off of?
 Probably not.
-But without them, aircrafts wouldn’t be able to lift off and fly you away, or land at your next destination.
+But without them, aircraft wouldn’t be able to lift off and fly you away or land at your next destination.
 Although these large areas of tarmac are distant thoughts in our heads, they still possess a few interesting facts that may surprise you.

 Not All Runways Are the Same

 That’s right, every runway is different.
 The legal definition of a runway is “a defined rectangular area on a land aerodrome prepared for the landing and take-off of aircraft”.
 Apart from that, runways can vary drastically from one another.
 For instance, the runway on Hebridean island of Barra is sand, Nevada’s Groom Lake Airport runway is salt, and McMurdo Sound Airport runway in Antarctica is ice.
 Moreover, differences also lie in the layout, size, and design of the runway.